joe-p/arc56-client-generator/README.md

 These are features that need to be implemented prior to release

 - [ ] JSDoc comments from ARC56
+- [ ] Testing
+- [ ] Debug error parsing not working with resource population

 ## Future Features